UCL-CCS/FabSCEMa/docs/source/index.rst

 ..
-FabNEPTUNE documentation master file, created by sphinx-quickstart on Fri Mar 19 10:32:30 2021.
+FabSCEMa documentation master file, created by sphinx-quickstart on Fri Mar 19 10:32:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FabNEPTUNE's documentation!
+Welcome to FabSCEMa's documentation!
 =================================

-FabNEPTUNE is a `FabSim3 <https://github.com/djgroen/FabSim3>`_ plugin for automated ``NEPTUNE(UKAEA’s fusion project in the UK)``-based simulations.
+FabSCEMa is a `FabSim3 <https://github.com/djgroen/FabSim3>`_ plugin for automated `SCEMa <https://github.com/UCL-CCS/SCEMa>`_ simulations.

 This plugin provides functionality to extend FabSim3’s workflow and local/remote submission capabilities to NEPTUNE specific tasks.